tagae/dotfiles/README.md

 Custom Updates
 --------------

-You can place custom updates as `.sh` bash scripts in the `~/.dotfiles/bin/dotfiles-update.d` directory.
+You can place custom update scripts in the `~/.dotfiles/bin/dotfiles-update.d` directory.
 These will be run as the last steps performed by `dotfiles-update`.

-The scripts are sourced directly by `dotfiles-update`, which means you can reuse the environment already setup by that script.
-This is the main reason for sourcing the scripts rather than executing them as independent programs.

 Note that custom scripts cannot interact with (e.g. expect input from) the user, since they are executed as git hooks.

+If you want to have an environment similar to that `dotfiles-update` uses, include the following line at the beginning of your script:

+    source ~/.dotfiles/bin/lib/dotfiles.sh